 Reducing mundane work not only enhances job satisfaction but is also aligned with effective employee retention strategies.
 By automating processes, employees spend less time on routine tasks, freeing them to focus on what they truly enjoy.

 For instance, consider your recruiters, grappling with the complexities of global payroll.
-To take some of the stress off, you can automate the process through specialized platforms like Juggl or similar tools.
+To take some of the stress off, you can automate the process through specialized platforms like Juggl payroll software or similar tools.

 After all, such measures help to get your employees unstuck from auto-pilot mode and be more creative and productive.
 In addition, when employees are happy in their roles it boosts self-esteem and influences the quality of work–life.